Biophilic Design Blog Series Part 3: 14 Core Principles of Biophilic Design

 Nature in the Space

-By working on these seven biophilic patterns in home design, we bring natural elements into our urban domain.
+We bring natural elements into our urban domain by working on these seven biophilic patterns in home design.
 It allows us to use all our senses to create a nature-inspired living space.

 The sensory connections with these natural elements, mainly through diversity, movement, and multisensory interactions, are defined as:

-1) Visual connection with nature is creating a view to an element of nature, living system or natural process.
+1) Visual connection with nature creates a view of an element of nature, living system or natural process.
 There are thousands of examples of visual connections to nature.
 Timber Haus incorporates this principle through some of these examples;

 - Indoor plant areas